Explain the differences between Static RAM (SRAM) and Dynamic RAM (DRAM)

 • Size: Smaller individual memory cells compared to SRAM.

-• Power Consumption: Lower power consumption compared to SRAM.
+• Power Consumption: Lower power consumption than SRAM.

 Comparison Table